m-cahill/ungar/docs/analytics_schema.md

 *   `policy_grad`: Gradient/saliency w.r.t policy output (or Q-value).
 Supported for DQN and PPO.
 *   `value_grad`: Gradient/saliency w.r.t critic/value output V(s).
 Supported for PPO only (M21).

+**Note (M22):** Overlays may be computed in batches internally for performance, but the artifact structure remains identical.

 ### Aggregation Semantics

 *   `agg`: Describes how this overlay was derived from others.